yahesh/push-to-talk-button/README.md

 To react to the key combinations you can do the following:

-1. Install [iCanHazShortcut](https://github.com/deseven/icanhazshortcut), e.g. via Homebrew `brew cask install icanhazshortcut`.
+1. Install [iCanHazShortcut](https://github.com/deseven/icanhazshortcut), e.g. via Homebrew `brew install --cask icanhazshortcut`.

 2. Start iCanHazShortcut and go to the Shortcuts tab of the Preferences window.